cube-drone/build-a-the-web-presentation/README.md

 # How to Build a Social Network

 ## Intro
 Hi!
-This is a little microproject I want to do: I want to talk a little bit about every single topic that you'll need to know about on your path to building a WEB APPLICATION.
+This is a little microproject I want to do: I want to compress my years of experience building the API backend of a top-50 Steam game into a bunch of weird, rambling advice that I can deliver with all of the authority of someone who can't differentiate success due to merit from success due to luck.

 ## You
-Here's about the skill level I'm targeting here:
-* You can program
-* You know the basics
-* You know some data structures and
-* You're starting to wonder how to tie those ideas together into a whole application.
+If you don't know the basics of programming, nothing that we cover here is going to make any sense to you.
+I'm hoping to target an audience of at least junior-level developers who understand how to code but maybe want some advice on the bigger picture story of how to construct an application.

 That's what we're here to talk about!

 ## Fast
 We are going to be going through this very quickly.

-This is out of necessity - the last time I tried to put something like this together

-I got stuck on character encoding and Unicode for like 8 pages.
+This is out of necessity - the last time I tried to put something like this together I------ got stuck on character encoding and Unicode for like 8 entire pages.

 Character encoding is really neat, and someday I hope to turn those pages into a totally separate presentation, but there's no way we're going to make it through everything if I don't trim some details so that we can make it through this in less than 100,000 years.

+Based on the word count and my average elocution speed, I'm estimating that just working through the whole essay is going to take me about two and half hours.
+And I speak.. relatively quickly.

 Here, I'm going to pop up the Table of Contents so you have an idea what we're going to cover - and we are going to go fast.